 Qatar Helium II process technology and design

-The plant will capture and process helium gas recovered from Qatar's North Field.
-Crude helium extracted by the helium extraction units will be sent to the Air Liquide-manufactured helium liquefier.
+The plant captures and processes helium gas recovered from Qatar's North Field.
+Crude helium extracted by the helium extraction units is sent to the Air Liquide-manufactured helium liquefier.

-Processing will involve purifying and liquefying of the crude helium using Air Liquide's patented advanced technology.
-Helium will be separated from the raw gas stream in two phases.
+Processing involves purifying and liquefying of the crude helium using Air Liquide's patented advanced technology.
+Helium is separated from the raw gas stream in two phases.

-In the first phase the crude helium will be separated within the liquefaction area of the plant.
-All impurities including nitrogen, hydrogen and methane will be removed during the second phase.
+In the first phase, the crude helium is separated within the liquefaction area of the plant.
+All impurities including nitrogen, hydrogen and methane are removed during the second phase.

-Within the upgrader unit, helium will be purified to 99.99% purity following a pressure swing adsorption process.
+Within the upgrader unit, helium is purified to 99.99% purity following a pressure swing adsorption process.

-The pure gas will be liquefied using a number of turbo expanders and brazed aluminium plate heat exchangers.
-Following liquefaction, the gas will be stored in a Dewar or storage drum at -269°C. The storage drum will be equipped with a vacuum jacket and a thermal shield.
+The pure gas is liquefied using a number of turbo expanders and brazed aluminium plate heat exchangers.
+Following liquefaction, the gas is stored in a Dewar or storage drum at -269°C. The storage drum is equipped with a vacuum jacket and a thermal shield.

-The new facility is being constructed adjacent to the Qatar Helium I facility.
-It will include an extraction unit, a purification unit and the world's largest helium liquefier that will be manufactured by Air Liquide.
+The new facility was constructed adjacent to the Qatar Helium I facility.
+It includes an extraction unit, a purification unit and the world's largest helium liquefier that was manufactured by Air Liquide.

-Helium extraction units in RasGas LNG trains 6 and 7 will recover the helium generated as a by product from the facilities.
+Helium extraction units in RasGas LNG trains 6 and 7 recover the helium generated as a by-product from the facilities.

-The liquid helium will be stored in insulated pipes.
-The pipes will have inner diameter of two to three inches and outer diameter of 16 inches.
+The liquid helium is stored in insulated pipes.
+The pipes have an inner diameter of two to three inches, and a 16in outer diameter.

-The plant has been installed with Cryo Diffusion's helium valve boxes and vacuum insulated lines in 2012, to provide better transportation of liquid helium by minimising losses.
+The plant was installed with Cryo Diffusion's helium valve boxes and vacuum-insulated lines in 2012, in order to provide better transportation of liquid helium by minimising losses.